-I live in Melbourne and absolutely love it.
+I live in Melbourne and absolutely love it - read how I picked where to live in Melbourne.
 The food and drink scene is amazing, so are the cultural events, festivals and sports scene (the MCG and Australian Open, anyone?)
-There were plenty of job opportunities and its location in the state of Victoria means there’s plenty to do in the surrounding areas too.
+There were plenty of job opportunities and its location in the state of Victoria means there’s plenty to do in the surrounding areas too - you’re closely located to the world-famous Great Ocean Road and Yarra Valley.
 However, the weather is very changeable and not what you would typically associate with Australia, especially in the winter months!

-What to do when I arrive on an Australia Working Holiday Visa?
+What to do when you arrive on an Australia Working Holiday Visa?

-For most people this is the most daunting bit, and don’t worry, it’s completely normal to feel overwhelmed, anyone would do when they move to a new city, let alone a new country!
+For most people this is the most daunting bit of the Australia working holiday visa experience, and don’t worry, it’s completely normal to feel overwhelmed, anyone would do when they move to a new city, let alone a new country!

-So below are all the questions I had and the hurdles I came up against.
+So below are all the questions I had and the hurdles I came up against when moving to Australia on a working holiday visa.
 Hopefully these answer some of your pressing questions too!